microsoft/code-with-engineering-playbook/docs/rest-api/code-first-or-contract-first-approach.md

 ## Contract-First Approach

-Contract-first approach means that APIs are treated as "first-class citizens" and everything about a project revolves around the idea that at the end these APIs will be consumed by clients.
+A Contract-first approach means that APIs are treated as "first-class citizens" and everything about a project revolves around the idea that at the end these APIs will be consumed by clients.
 So based on the business requirements api development team first writes API contract in Open API format and collaborate with the stakeholders to gather feedback on the design of an API before any actual implementation code is written.

 This approach is quite useful if a project is about developing externally exposed set of APIs which will be consumed by partners.
 As here we first agreed upon an API contract definition that's why expectations on api producer and consumer side remains strictly clear and both side teams can work in parallel as per the pre-agreed API contract.

-### Key Benefits
+Key Benefits of this approach:

 - Early API design feedback.
 - Expectations remains clear on consumer & producer side as both agreed upon an API contract.